-Dr Jasmyn Lynch, Senior Director, Conservation Planning and Policy Branch within the EPSDD, was Secretary for this reporting period with Ministerial delegation for various functions under the Act relevant to the work of the Scientific Committee.
+Dr Jasmyn Lynch, Senior Director, Conservation Planning and Policy Branch within the EPSDD, was Secretary for most of this reporting period with Ministerial delegation for various functions under the Act relevant to the work of the Scientific Committee.
+Due to structural changes within the Environment Heritage and Water Division the role of Secretary and related delegations transferred to Mr Johannes Botha, Director, Biodiversity Policy within the new Office of Native Conservation.

-The Biodiversity Planning and Policy team within the branch provided secretariat support to the Committee.
-Ms Linden Chalmers, Assistant Director, with assistance from Ms Hannah Zurcher, Policy Officer, provided administrative support for the Committee during this reporting period.
+The Biodiversity Policy team within the branch provided secretariat support to the Committee.
+Ms Linden Chalmers, Assistant Director, with assistance from Mr Bindu Johnson, Senior Policy Officer, provided administrative support for the Committee during this reporting period.